 WORLD HERITAGE SITES Burkina Faso

 Douroula.
-In the Sahelian zone, it dates to the 8th century BCE, is the oldest existing iron production facility in Burkina Faso.
+In the Sahelian zone, it dates to the 8th century BCE and is the oldest existing iron production facility in Burkina Faso.

 Iron production technology was already widely disseminated by around 500 BCE.

-Tiwêga (only site close to Ouagadougou near Kaya), Yamané, Kindibo and Békuy (none of these show on Google Maps) all have remarkably well conserved iron ore smelting furnaces.
+Tiwêga (the only site close to Ouagadougou near Kaya), Yamané, Kindibo and Békuy (none of these show on Google Maps) all have remarkably well-conserved iron ore smelting furnaces.
 They are massive production sites that, through their scale, illustrate the intensification of iron production during the second millennium AD, at a time when Western African societies were becoming increasingly complex.
-Iron ore reduction –obtaining iron from ore – is no longer practiced today but village blacksmiths still play a major role in supplying tools in various rituals and perpetuate ancestral rites and social practices to carry on traditions still alive today.
+Iron ore reduction –obtaining iron from ore – is no longer practiced today but village blacksmiths still play a major role in supplying tools in various rituals and perpetuating ancestral rites and social practices to carry on traditions still alive today.

 No furnace has been dismantled, moved or damaged by vandalism.
 Only the furnace base at Douroula with the earliest dating has been physically protected.

-Tiwega iron furnaces located only a few kilometers from Kaya, northeast of Oagua (the Google were coordinates worthless – its real location is 13.087748, -1.144837).
-There was a signpost along the main road, but in the labyrinth of dirt roads there was no chance of finding these ovens on their own.
+Tiwega iron furnaces located only a few kilometres from Kaya, northeast of Oagua (the Google were coordinates worthless – its real location is 13.087748, -1.144837).
+There was a signpost along the main road, but in the labyrinth of dirt roads, there was no chance of finding these ovens on their own.

 Must get permission at the nearest village and visit in their vehicle as one cannot go in a normal car – 10-minute drive and 5-minute walk.
-The place where the ovens is sacred and can only visit with the head.
+The place where the ovens is sacred and can only be visited with the head.
 Women who could not become pregnant.

 2. THE RUINS of LOROPENI